tylerpinney88/Tinkering-Audio-Group-7/README.md

 download the Zip file and extract everything in it, Open unity and click open project. go into the folder "Tinkering Audio Group 7" and select the folder "Tinker Audio - UI".

+## Tolu Ogbaro - Contract 3

+Clone Repository and open "Tinkering Audio Group 7" from "Final Version" in Unity

 ### The Unlicense

 This is free and unencumbered software released into the public domain.